mvolkmann/MyUnixEnv/notes/GraphQLNotes.md

   - seems like this would never be the case in a relational database where all records in a table have the same columns
   - maybe this is useful with NoSQL databases

+## GraphQL Services

+- each must define a query type
+- each can optionally define a mutation type
+- both are defined similarly to object types

 ## Downloads